Skip Navigation

 Annotation: This report presents oral health screening results for students in third grade in public elementary schools in Florida.
 Contents include the screening survey methodology, demographic characteristics of participating students, and key findings on to Healthy People 2020 goals, limitations, and recommendations is also included.
 Additional contents include consent and screening forms; a parent letter and questionnaire; and information about other indicators including toothache, last dental visit, reason for last dental visit, need for care, reason for not seeking care, health insurance, and dental insurance.

-Keywords: Dental care, Dental caries, Dental sealants, Elementary schools, Florida, Health status, Oral health, Population surveillance, School age children, Screening, State surveys
+Keywords: Dental caries, Dental sealants, Elementary schools, Florida, Health status, Oral health, Oral health care, Population surveillance, School age children, Screening, State surveys

 National Center for Chronic Disease Prevention and Health Promotion.
 2016.
 Dental sealants prevent cavities: Effective protection for children.
 Atlanta, GA: Centers for Disease Control and Prevention, 4 pp. (CDC vital signs)